Schools from Essex and Suffolk come together every year for the culmination of the Dora Love prize.

-Due to COVID-19, the Dora Love Prize went digital for 2020-21 with the induction event and prize-giving held online.
-Congratulations to the winners of the 2022 Dora Love Prize, the Newmarket Academy in Suffolk.
-Runners-up prizes were awarded to The Sandon School in Chelmsford and Collingwood School in West Vancouver, Canada, the first international school to take part.
+In 2022 the Dora Love Prize celebrated its tenth anniversary, was praised by the Holocaust Memorial Day Trust as being a “beacon of hope”, and for the first time welcomed a school from outside the UK.
+Congratulations to the 2022 winners, the Newmarket Academy in Suffolk, and our runners-ip, The Sandon School in Chelmsford and Collingwood School in West Vancouver, Canada, the first international school to take part.

 Dora Love was born on 21 May 1923 in the small town of Plunge in western Lithuania, the third of four children of Hirsch and Jetta Rabinowitz.
 Her father owned a successful porcelain and glass business, and in 1924 the family moved to nearby Memel on the Baltic Sea.
 Four days after her graduation from the German lyceum in Memel, in March 1939, the German Wehrmacht occupied the Memelland, making it part of Hitler’s Greater German Empire.
 Dora, her sister and one of her brothers were hurriedly smuggled out of the Memelland into Lithuania where she was re-united with the rest of her family in the little town of Šiauliai (Schaulen).